microsoft/TypeScript-Handbook/pages/quick-start/asp-net5.md

 ## Install typings for dependencies

 Angular 2 includes es6-shim for Promise support, but TypeScript still needs the types.
-Open a command prompt, then change directory to:
+Open a command prompt, then change directory to the app source:

 ```shell
 cd C:\Users\<you>\Documents\Visual Studio 2015\Projects\<app>\src\<app>